 - Inform the public and broader profession (e.g., health policy makers, health care providers) about psychotherapy, such as evidence of psychotherapy effectiveness.

-- Promote diversity within our membership, governance, psychotherapy research and practice.
+- Promote diversity and inclusion within our membership, governance, psychotherapy research, training, and practice with a national and global perspective.

 - Generate, share, and disseminate psychotherapy research.